← Back to Home

 Protects against: Secrets in logs

-Three layers deep: Pino fast-redact for structured fields, regex-based sanitizer with 18 patterns for free-text credential detection, and ReDoS mitigation with 1MB input cap.
+Three layers deep: Pino fast-redact for structured fields, a regex-based sanitizer for free-text credential detection, and ReDoS mitigation with a 1MB input cap.
 Defense-in-depth - any single layer failing doesn't expose secrets.

 SSRF Guard